-Baijnath Temple An Ancient Shiva Temple: Depicting fusion of Indian history and mythology.
-It is known for its religious and cultural diversity, India has always been an attraction to the national and international tourists.
-One more reason the country is highly popular is because of the temples.
-Being a highly religious country, you will find numerous temples that are dedicated to different gods and goddess and every temple speaks of its own story and significance.
-That’s the reason, India is also known as the ‘Land of Temples.’
+Baijnath Temple is highly popular is because of the ancient temple of Shiva.
+Being highly important in Uttarakhand, you will find this temple is stunning that is dedicated to Shiva and goddesses and the temple speaks of its own story and significance.
+That’s the reason, Uttarakhand is also known as the ‘Land of Temples.’

 Interesting Facts About Baijnath Temple

-- Situated in the bank of Gomti River, Baijnath temple is an ancient temple located 16 km away from Kausani town of Baijnath district, Uttarakhand.
+Situated on the bank of the Gomti River, Baijnath temple is an ancient temple located 16 km away from the Kausani town of Baijnath district, Uttarakhand.

 Best Time To Visit Baijnath Temple